Arthur-Matias/snowfall/README.md

 # Run the project
 $ yarn start

-# The server will initialize in the <http://localhost:3000>
+# The server will initialize on <http://localhost:3000>
 ```

 ## :memo: License ##